ZK Dispute Game

 • For SP1, absolutePrestate corresponds to the program's verification key, which is derived from the program binary and circuit structure.

-• OPCM manages absolutePrestate per chain; program updates require a corresponding absolutePrestate update via governance.
+• OPCM manages absolutePrestate per deployment; program updates require a corresponding absolutePrestate update via governance.

 aZKG-003: Parent Chaining Preserves Correctness

-A chain of ZKDisputeGame instances resolving as DEFENDER_WINS implies that the final rootClaim is a valid output root, provided the initial parent started from a known-good anchor state.
+A chain of ZKDisputeGame instances resolving as DEFENDER_WINS implies that the final rootClaim is a valid super root, provided the initial parent started from a known-good anchor state.

 Mitigations

-• Each proof commits to startingOutputRoot (the parent's claim) as a public value, cryptographically linking consecutive games.
+• Each proof commits to startingProposal.root (the parent's super root claim) as a public value, which cryptographically links consecutive games.

 • Parent validation at creation time prevents games from chaining off blacklisted, retired, or CHALLENGER_WINS parents.